bryansplace/bryansplace.github.io/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Bryan's Place
 ---

+I hope this will be useful.